As soon as possible, let us know whichever way is most comfortable for you – by calling us or talking to our staff at a branch.

 If there’s a Will, we’ll need to see it.
 Depending on the value of the estate (the property and assets), we might also need a Letter of Administration (if there’s no valid Will), or a Grant of Probate (if there’s a valid Will).
 The Supreme Court in the state or territory where the estate is held can grant these.

-If your loved one had accounts with other Commonwealth Bank Group companies, you’ll need to let them know.
-Each company has it’s own deceased estate settlement process.
+If your loved one had accounts with other Commonwealth Bank Group companies or affiliates, you’ll need to let them know.
+Each company has its own deceased estate settlement process.

 You can contact them directly on: